November 11, 2022

 In general, most men ages 18–25 in the US have to sign up.

 This includes male citizens and non-citizen male immigrants.
-Transgender individuals assigned male at birth but have since changed their gender to female must also register.
+Transgender individuals assigned male at birth but have since changed their gender to female must also register for selective service.

-As for the timetable, eligible US citizens have 30 days from their 18th birthday to sign up.
+As for the timetable, eligible US citizens must sign up within 30 days of their 18th birthday.
 Immigrants must sign up within 30 days of entering the US.

-Even if you don’t like the draft, you still have to register.
+Even if you think the draft is unconstitutional or don’t agree with it, you still have to register with the Selective Service system.
 However, you can file a claim for exemption if a draft is actually instituted.

 Dual nationals must also register for the draft, whether or not they live in the US.